Bilaydacevik/ICP-project/README.md

 ## Internship Goals

 During this Web 3.0 Patika Internship Program, I aim to further develop my knowledge and skills in blockchain technologies and the Web 3.0 ecosystem.

-This project was collaboratively developed with **Yusuf Utkurak**.
+--This project was collaboratively developed with **Yusuf Utkurak**.